Cerebral vessels

-The brain receives about 15% of the blood pumped through the human body by the heart, even though it only takes up 2% of the body's total weight.
-This high proportion reflects the importance of the blood supply.
-Diseases of the cerebral vessels can therefore have serious effects on the function of the brain and should be treated in a specialized center such as Inselspital.
+About 15 % of the blood pumped by the heart through the human body flows to the brain, even though the brain accounts for only about 2 % of total body weight.
+This high percentage reflects the importance of the brain’s blood supply.
+Diseases of the cerebral vessels can have serious consequences for brain function and should therefore be treated at a specialized center such as the Inselspital.

 Aneurysm of a cerebral artery